vsanthanam/Statio/tools/repo/README.md

 ## Introduction

 Repo is tool used to automate common operations like linting, running unit tests, and generating projects.
 It has a variety of subcommands that you can use to speed up development.
-Repo assumes that its being run from the root of the Aro monorepo, but can be run from other places too.
+Repo assumes that its being run from the root of the Statio monorepo, but can be run from other places too.
 Most subcommands allow you to provide the optional `--repo-root` option and specify some alternate location if you're running the tool from some directory other than the repo root.

 ## Universal Options